elieldepaula/restapi-php-base/README.md

 # Basic RESTApi for PHP projects.

-This is a base-project os an REST Api using PHP.
+This is a base-project of an REST Api using PHP.
 This is not a new Framework, this project use anothers good libraries and projects with Composer to get more small and reliable.

 # Features